 POWERED ROPE ASCENDERS IMPACTS ON WORKFORCE

-Powered rope ascenders are having a huge, positive impact on the at-height workforce.
+Powered rope ascenders have a huge, positive impact on the at-height workforce.
 As humans, we typically like to build up, and the maintenance required for infrastructure continues to grow.
 This will continue to increase the demand for workers.
-As businesses, we are obligated to provide our workers with the best available technology to keep them healthy and working within their chosen careers.
+As businesses, we must provide our workers with the best technology to keep them healthy and working within their chosen careers.
 The Ronin Lift supports this initiative by providing a solution priced at a level so it can be effectively rolled out across an organization’s workforce.
-By taking a worker-first approach we are committed to getting the technology in the hands of the people that matter.
+By taking a worker-first approach, we are committed to getting the technology into the hands of the people who matter.

 FATIGUE’S IMPACTS ON THE WORKFORCE

-Fatigue is probably the most serious safety issue in the workplace today.
-Everyone is working harder and greater hours as businesses strive for better efficiency and cost controlling measures.
-Data has shown time and time again as a person tires, they are more prone to mistakes.
+Fatigue is the most serious safety issue in the workplace today.
+Everyone works harder and longer hours as businesses strive for better efficiency and cost-controlling measures.
+Data has repeatedly shown that as people tire, they are more prone to mistakes.
 These mistakes can lead to safety injuries or even fatalities.
 Fatigue injuries are the leading cause of missed days for the at-height workforce.
-At-height climbers will be under increased pressure due to limited resources and the demand to keep infrastructure maintained and operating.
-In the US alone with the ongoing 5G installations, and a push for greater wind energy, our demands on the at-height workforce over the next decade will only grow.
+At-height climbers will be under increased pressure due to limited resources and the demand to maintain and operate infrastructure.
+With the ongoing 5G installations and a push for greater wind energy in the US alone, our demands on the at-height workforce will only grow over the next decade.
 Businesses are already feeling the effects of fatigue based on their responses from a recent National Safety Council survey.
-Powered ascenders like the Ronin Lift not only reduce fatigue, but they will increase the efficiency of your workforce.
+Powered ascenders like the Ronin not only reduce fatigue but they will increase the efficiency of your workforce.
 Isn’t it time to invest in workers by providing technology that supports their health and our growth plans?

 EMPLOYERS REPORT THE IMPACT OF FATIGUE ON THEIR ORGANIZATION